/*

 * decorated outline, or stylistic representation of the outline,

-* of the specified Shape
+* of the specified Shape.

-is like tracing its outline with a
+* Stroking a Shape is like tracing its outline with a

 * marking pen of the appropriate size and shape.